Extending the Biswas--Chatterjee--Sen model with nonconformists and inflexibles: Introduction

-In contrast, introducing nonconformists leads to the reduction of the order parameter.
+In contrast, introducing anticonformists leads to a reduction of the order parameter.
 For some range of their abundance, only a disordered phase is observed.
-The results of the mean-filed calculations perfectly match the results of direct Monte Carlo simulations.
+The results of the mean-field calculations perfectly match the results of direct Monte Carlo simulations.